Enlightenment in Buddhism: Mahayana

 Within the various Mahayana-schools exist various further explanations and interpretations.
-In Mahāyāna Buddhism the Bodhisattva is the ideal.
+In Mahāyāna Buddhism, the Bodhisattva is the ideal.
 The ultimate goal is not only of one's own liberation in Buddhahood, but the liberation of all living beings.
-But Mahayana Buddhism also developed a cosmology with a wide range of buddhas and bodhisattvas, who assist humans on their way to liberation.
+The cosmology of Mahayana Buddhism regards a wide range of buddhas and bodhisattvas, who assist humans on their way to liberation.

-Nichiren Buddhism regards Buddhahood as a state of perfect freedom, in which one is awakened to the eternal and ultimate truth that is the reality of all things.
+Nichiren Buddhism, a branch of Mahayana Buddhism, regards Buddhahood as a state of perfect freedom, in which one is awakened to the eternal and ultimate truth that is the reality of all things.
 This supreme state of life is characterized by boundless wisdom and infinite compassion.
 The Lotus Sutra reveals that Buddhahood is a potential in the lives of all beings.

 Buddha-nature

-In the Tathagatagarbha and Buddha-nature doctrines bodhi becomes equivalent to the universal, natural and pure state of the mind:
+In the Tathagatagarbha and Buddha-nature doctrines, bodhi becomes equivalent to the universal, natural and pure state of the mind:

-According to these doctrines bodhi is always there within one's mind, but requires the defilements to be removed.
+According to these doctrines, bodhi eternally exists within one's mind, although requiring the mind's defilements to be removed.
 This vision is expounded in texts such as the Shurangama Sutra and the Uttaratantra.

-In Shingon Buddhism, the state of Bodhi is also seen as naturally inherent in the mind.
-It is the mind's natural and pure state, where no distinction is being made between a perceiving subject and perceived objects.
+In Shingon Buddhism as well, the state of Bodhi is regarded as naturally inherent in the mind.
+Bodhi is the mind's natural and pure state, where no distinction is being made between a perceiving subject and perceived objects.
 This is also the understanding of Bodhi found in Yogacara Buddhism.

 To achieve this vision of non-duality, it is necessary to recognise one's own mind:

-Harmonisation of the various terms and meanings in Vajrayana Buddhism
+Vajrayana

-During the development of Mahayana Buddhism the various strands of thought on Bodhi were continuously being elaborated.
+During the development of Mahayana Buddhism, the various strands of thought on Bodhi were continuously being elaborated.
 Attempts were made to harmonize the various terms.

 The Vajrayana Buddhist commentator Buddhaguhya treats various terms as synonyms:

-Western understanding of enlightenment

-In the western world the concept of enlightenment has taken on a romantic meaning.
-It has become synonymous with self-realization and the true self, being regarded as a substantial essence being covered over by social conditioning.

-Enlightenment as "Aufklärung"

-The use of the western word enlightenment is based on the supposed resemblance of bodhi with Aufklärung, the independent use of reason to gain insight into the true nature of our world.
-In fact there are more resemblances with Romanticism than with the Enlightenment: the emphasis on feeling, on intuitive insight, on a true essence beyond the world of appearances.

-Awakening

-The equivalent term "awakening" has also been used in a Christian context, namely the Great Awakenings, several periods of religious revival in American religious history.
-Historians and theologians identify three or four waves of increased religious enthusiasm occurring between the early 18th century and the late 19th century.
-Each of these "Great Awakenings" was characterized by widespread revivals led by evangelical Protestant ministers, a sharp increase of interest in religion, a profound sense of conviction and redemption on the part of those affected, an increase in evangelical church membership, and the formation of new religious movements and denominations.